yasirbhutta/yasirbhutta.github.io/ms-excel/docs/basics.md

 ## True/False (Mark T for True and F for False)

-- A workbook is a collection of worksheets.
+- A workbook is a collection of worksheets. **True**
-- Rows are numbered from 1 to 1,048,576.
+- Rows are numbered from 1 to 1,048,576. **True**
-- A worksheet is the intersection of a row and a column.
+- A worksheet is the intersection of a row and a column. **False**
-- The active cell is the cell that is currently selected.
+- The active cell is the cell that is currently selected. **True**
-- Excel is a powerful tool for data analysis.
+- Excel is a powerful tool for data analysis. **True**
-- A workbook is a collection of rows and columns.

 ## Multiple Choice (Select the best answer)

-What type of data can be stored in an Excel cell?

-(a) Numbers
-(b) Text
-(c) Dates
-(d) All of the above

-What is a workbook?

-(a) A collection of worksheets
-(b) A single spreadsheet
-(c) A cell in a spreadsheet
-(d) A formula in a spreadsheet

-What is a worksheet?

-(a) A collection of workbooks
-(b) A single spreadsheet
-(c) A cell in a spreadsheet
-(d) A formula in a spreadsheet

-What are rows in a spreadsheet?

-(a) Horizontal divisions of the spreadsheet
-(b) Vertical divisions of the spreadsheet
-(c) Individual cells in the spreadsheet
-(d) Formulas in the spreadsheet

-What are columns in a spreadsheet?

-(a) Horizontal divisions of the spreadsheet
-(b) Vertical divisions of the spreadsheet
-(c) Individual cells in the spreadsheet
-(d) Formulas in the spreadsheet

-What is a cell in a spreadsheet?

-(a) A collection of workbooks
-(b) A single spreadsheet
-(c) The intersection of a row and column
-(d) A formula in a spreadsheet

-What is the address of a cell?

-(a) The name of the workbook
-(b) The name of the worksheet
-(c) The letter of the column and the number of the row (d) The formula in the cell

-What is the term used for a single page in an Excel workbook?
-(a) workbook
-(b) worksheet
-(c) row
-(d) column

-What is the unique identifier for a cell in a worksheet?
-(a) workbook
-(b) worksheet
-(c) row
-(d) cell address

-What are rows and columns?

-(a) Rows are horizontal divisions of a worksheet, and columns are vertical divisions of a worksheet.
-(b) Rows are vertical divisions of a worksheet, and columns are horizontal divisions of a worksheet.
-(c) Both rows and columns are horizontal divisions of a worksheet.
-(d) Both rows and columns are vertical divisions of a worksheet.

-How many columns are there in an Excel worksheet by default?
-A) 256
-B) 512
-C) 1,048,576
-D) 16,384

-How many rows are there in an Excel worksheet by default?
-A) 256
-B) 512
-C) 1,048,576
-D) 16,384

-In Excel, how many worksheets are there in a default workbook?

-a) 1
-b) 3
-c) 5
-d) 10

-## Exercises
+> What type of data can be stored in an Excel cell?

+1. [ ] Numbers
+2. [ ] Text
+3. [ ] Dates
+4. [x] All of the above

+> What is a workbook?

+1. [x] A collection of worksheets
+2. [ ] A single spreadsheet
+3. [ ] A cell in a spreadsheet
+4. [ ] A formula in a spreadsheet

+>What is a worksheet?

+1. [ ]  A collection of workbooks
+2. [x]  A single spreadsheet
+3. [ ]  A cell in a spreadsheet
+4. [ ]  A formula in a spreadsheet

+>What are rows in a spreadsheet?

+1. [x] Horizontal divisions of the spreadsheet
+2. [ ] Vertical divisions of the spreadsheet
+3. [ ] Individual cells in the spreadsheet
+4. [ ] Formulas in the spreadsheet

+> What are columns in a spreadsheet?

+1. [ ]  Horizontal divisions of the spreadsheet
+2. [x]  Vertical divisions of the spreadsheet
+3. [ ]  Individual cells in the spreadsheet
+4. [ ]  Formulas in the spreadsheet

+> What is a cell in a spreadsheet?

+1. [ ]  A collection of workbooks
+2. [ ]  A single spreadsheet
+3. [x]  The intersection of a row and column
+4. [ ]  A formula in a spreadsheet

+> What is the address of a cell?

+1. [ ]  The name of the workbook
+2. [ ]  The name of the worksheet
+3. [x]  The letter of the column and the number of the row
+4. [ ]  The formula in the cell

+> What is the term used for a single page in an Excel workbook?

+1. [ ] workbook
+2. [x] worksheet
+3. [ ] row
+4. [ ] column

+> What is the unique identifier for a cell in a worksheet?

+1. [ ] workbook
+2. [ ] worksheet
+3. [ ] row
+4. [x] cell address

+> What are rows and columns?

+1. [x] Rows are horizontal divisions of a worksheet, and columns are vertical divisions of a worksheet.
+2. [ ] Rows are vertical divisions of a worksheet, and columns are horizontal divisions of a worksheet.
+3. [ ] Both rows and columns are horizontal divisions of a worksheet.
+4. [ ] Both rows and columns are vertical divisions of a worksheet.

+> How many columns are there in an Excel worksheet by default?

+1. [ ] 256
+2. [ ] 512
+3. [ ] 1,048,576
+4. [x] 16,384

+> How many rows are there in an Excel worksheet by default?

+1. [ ] 256
+2. [ ] 512
+3. [x] 1,048,576
+4. [ ] 16,384

+> In Excel, how many worksheets are there in a default workbook?

+1. [x] 1
+2. [ ] 3
+3. [ ] 5
+4. [ ] 10

 ## Review Questions

 1. What is the difference between worksheet and Workbook?
+2. What is a workbook in Excel?
+3. What is a worksheet in Excel?
+4. What are some of the benefits of using Excel workbooks and worksheets?
-2. What is Active cell and explain the purpose of Name Box in MS Excel?
+5. What is Active cell and explain the purpose of Name Box in MS Excel?
+6. What are the key components of an Excel worksheet, and how do they contribute to organizing and analyzing data within a workbook?
+7. Explain the process of adding, deleting, and renaming worksheets in an Excel workbook.
+How can these actions be beneficial in managing and organizing data?

+## Exercises

+1. How do you insert a new worksheet into a workbook?
+2. How do you delete a worksheet from a workbook?
+3. How do you rename a worksheet?
+4. How do you hide a worksheet?
+5. How do you unhide a worksheet?

 ## References